hoangduytran/blender-manual/manual/interface/controls/templates/data_block.rst

 Type
    Shows an icon indicating the data-block type.
 Clicking the image or the down arrow opens the popup menu.
-   Dragging the image lets you apply the data-block to something else (for example, you can drag a material onto an object in the 3D Viewport, or onto a :ref:`ui-data-id` field).
+   Dragging the image lets you apply the data-block to something else.
+(For example, you can drag a material onto an object in the 3D Viewport to :doc:`assign </render/materials/assignment>` it.
+   Dragging onto :ref:`ui-data-id` fields is also possible.)

    List
       A list of data-blocks available in the current blend-file, or a link to select an item from.